Pure-Happiness/Irregular-Sliding-Puzzle/README.md

 Your whole playing process is automatically recorded and saved in the folder `%LOCALAPPDATA%\Packages\PureHappiness.9278D8CD1E3F_3k498pdbhk64a\LocalState`.

-> In the current version, replay is not yet supported—only setting the game board to a previous state is available.
+> In the current version 0.0.3, replay is not yet supported—only setting the game board to a previous state is available.
 In the next version 0.1.0, you will be able to replay.